slanglab/dynet-framework/README.md

     Testing...
     Done.
 Validation loss: 375382.022034.
 Average Token loss: 4.553949.
 Perplexity: 95.006857.

-For reference [Zaremba et al., 2014](https://arxiv.org/abs/1409.2329) achieves 82.2 perplexity on validation, and 78.4 on test with a 2 layer, 1500 hidden dim LSTM.
-I will need to investigate this difference in performance.
+For reference, [Zaremba et al., 2014](https://arxiv.org/abs/1409.2329) achieves 82.2 perplexity on validation, and 78.4 on test with a 2 layer, 1500 hidden dim LSTM.
+This difference in performance needs to be investigated.